 The solution: Labs equipped to receive digital impressions and using CAD/CAM can potentially be more productive.
-They can therefor provide restoration services at lower prices than traditional labs while maintaining a high level of quality.
+They can, therefore, provide restoration services at lower prices than traditional labs while maintaining a high level of quality.
 Lower production costs, reduced storage and shipping costs, all translate into lower costs for the customer.

-In an interview with the owner of Schmidt Dental Lab in Denmark, Sune Schmidt, he said, “delivering, for example, model free crowns has managed to separate us from the pack.
-It is basically, the first time in history that you are able to produce a crown so fast and this cheap in Denmark and compete with overseas labs.
-The accuracy, low price and speed of delivery have become our lab’s strongest selling points.”
+In an interview with the owner of Schmidt Dental Lab in Denmark, Sune Schmidt, he said, “delivering, for example, model-free crowns has managed to separate us from the pack.
+It is basically, the first time in history that you are able to produce a crown so fast and this cheap in Denmark and competes with overseas labs.
+The accuracy, low price, and speed of delivery have become our lab’s strongest selling points.”
 If you are aware of Scandinavian prices then you know that this is no small feat.

 In the words of CDT, Lee Culp talking about TRIOS®, he says, “We can do things faster.
 We can do things cheaper.
 And the communication during all that is unprecedented in what we have ever done.

 If your clients are sending you digital impressions the opportunity to create cost-efficient model-free crowns is there.
 You can also alternatively scan analog impressions but going instead, with a completely digital workflow, as Schmidt Dental Lab has demonstrated, is most cost-effective.
 Make certain your dentist-clients are using an intraoral scanner.

 Number three on the survey list is “communications.”